 Master of Public Health programs, with the exception of specific course requirements for the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives, may be completed through Distance Education on a Flexible full-time basis; those wishing to complete the Master of Public Health program on a full-time basis must apply to the on-campus program.
 Note that, once admitted to the Master of Public Health program, students are not permitted to change from the Standard Full-time Option to the Flexible Full-time Option, and vice versa.

-With the exception of Master of Public Health programs with Specialization in Nursing (with or without Nurse Practitioner Electives), students may apply to either a course-based or thesis option.
 Applicants must indicate their areas of interest for a thesis when applying to the program and must identify a potential supervisor prior to and before applying.
-Admittance is dependent on faculty availability from among full-time faculty in the Department of Health Sciences; otherwise, students are offered admission to the course-based option.
+Admittance is dependent on faculty availability from among full-time faculty of the Department of Health Sciences; otherwise, students are offered admission to the course-based option.
 Students originally admitted to the course-based option may apply to the Admissions Committee to transfer to the thesis option after their first term of study, and once final marks are available.
 Students must contact the Graduate Coordinator for additional details on the process and required forms.

 Specializations available within Public Health